Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2

-In section \ref{s5}, we proceed to the secret key generation with error correction for the classical and quantum setting.
+In Section \ref{s5}, we proceed to the secret key generation with error correction for the quantum setting.
 In this case, we need error correction as well as the privacy amplification.
 We derive Gallager bound for the error probability in this setting.
-We also derived upper bounds for the universal composability and the modified mutual information for a given sacrifice rate.
-Based on these upper bounds, we derive exponential decreasing rates for both criteria.
+We also derived upper bounds for the $L_1$ distinguishability criterion and the modified mutual information for a given sacrifice rate.
+Based on these upper bounds, we derive the exponential decreasing rates for both criteria.

-In section \ref{cqs8}, we treat a simple classical case.
-In section \ref{s10}, we apply our result to the QKD case.
+In Section \ref{s10}, we apply our result to the QKD case.
 That is, the state is given by the quantum communication via Pauli channel, which is a typical case in quantum key distribution.
 For this example, we showed that our approximate smoothing is tight in the sense of exponents.
 This evaluation is shown in Appendix \ref{aL8-16-6}.